Hahkobeh/ConfusedSorter/README.md

 javac ConfusedSorter.java\
 java ConfusedSorter input.txt output.txt

-# These where the assignment specifications:
+# Assignment specifications:

-The problem: an only slightly confused number and symbol sorter The task your system has to perform is to sort a given list of natural numbers and symbols in descending order.
+The problem: an only slightly confused number and symbol sorter\
+The task your system has to perform is to sort a given list of natural numbers and symbols in descending order.
 In addition to the usual ordering on natural numbers, we have the following requirements on how the symbols are integrated:

 0 < Do < 1\